jhi5/file-metadata/README.md

-File Size Metadata Service
+File Size Metadata API Service
 Created by J. Munford
-Node JS / HTML
+Node JS / Express / HTML

 A simple API tool allowing users to submit a file and get served its size back in a JSON object.